UCI Medical School Acceptance Rate & How to Get In

 That final mission isn’t just a statement—it’s part of the University of California’s DNA.
 At UCI SOM, diversity and inclusion show up in the student body itself: 68% identify as women, 33% come from underrepresented minority backgrounds, and 26% are classified as underrepresented in medicine (URiM).

 So, before you even hit submit, ask yourself: where in your story do UCI’s values show up?
-That alignment shouldn’t just be stated, it should resonate through every part of your application.
+That alignment shouldn’t just be stated.
+It should resonate through every part of your application.

 Phases of UCI SOM’s Curriculum

 The iTEACH curriculum unfolds in three integrated phases, guiding students from scientific grounding to advanced clinical responsibilities.
-Each year builds on the last—through anatomy labs, clerkships, and electives tailored to your future specialty.
+Each year builds on the last through anatomy labs, clerkships, and electives tailored to your future specialty.

 • Phase 1: Foundations of Medical Science (MS1–MS2) – Students develop a deep scientific and clinical base through anatomy, physiology, pathology, and molecular biology, paired with early exposure to clinical skills, ultrasound, and simulation.
 Interwoven into this phase are community engagement experiences and behavioral science modules.